hariseldon99/hariseldon99.github.io/MediaServer_notes.md

  [How to Create and Use a Ramdisk on Ubuntu 18.04](https://linuxhint.com/ramdisk_ubuntu_1804/)

- I chose to mount it on the path ['/dev/shm'](https://www.cyberciti.biz/files/linux-kernel/Documentation/filesystems/tmpfs.txt), and use the Jellyfin transcode settings page to point the transcoder to it (see screenshot below).
-The settings can be obtained by navigating in the Jellyfish Home page as follows: Navigation menu on the left + "Admin : Dashboard --> Playback --> Transcoding (top of the page)"
+ I chose to mount it on the path '/var/lib/jellyfin/transcodes', the default location where jellyfin stores transcoded data.
+If you need to use any other path, then the settings can be obtained by navigating in the Jellyfish Home page as follows: Navigation menu on the left + "Admin : Dashboard --> Playback --> Transcoding (top of the page)"

  ![Transcoder Settings](transcoder_settings.png)